Enquire Online Now

 Opportunities in Crane Operator roles

-As of 7th August 2023, the average base pay of a “HIAB Driver” is £39,589 according to Glassdoor.
-This has seen a maximum potential of £52k.
+As of April 2025, the average base pay of a “Truck Crane Operator” is between £27,000 and £40,000. according to Glassdoor.

 Many industries are reliant on lorry loader drivers.
 These industries include the freight sector, construction companies and waste & recycling.

-2 Starts’ lorry loader training is accredited be the Association of Lorry Loader Manufactures and Importers (ALLMI).
+2 Starts’ lorry loader training is accredited by the Association of Lorry Loader Manufactures and Importers (ALLMI).
 This means that our training promotes safe use of lorry loaders, and is also compliant with the regulated training requirements ALLMI provide.

 You can complete training at one of 2 Starts training depots.
-We can also give you the option of completing training at your own site (permitting your facilities and equipment fit 2 Starts’ training requirements.)
+We also give you the option of completing training at your own site (permitting your facilities and equipment fit 2 Starts’ training requirements.)

-Leave a Reply
+Leave a comment